School of Public Health

 Keeping the "Public" in Public Health

-Come to the School of Public Health to work with and learn from top public health scholars who bring interdisciplinary expertise from a vast array of subject areas spanning reproductive and sexual health to violence prevention, nutrition, tobacco control, and so much more.
-Students learn how to consider and collectively combat some of the most vexing public health dilemmas faced by the people of New Jersey, the United States, and the world through the lens of equity and social justice.
+Come to the School of Public Health to work with and learn from top public health scholars who bring interdisciplinary expertise from a vast array of subject areas spanning reproductive and sexual health to violence prevention, nutrition, tobacco control, LGBTQ health, and so much more.
+Students learn how to consider and collectively combat some of the most vexing public health dilemmas faced by the people of New Jersey, the United States, and the world.

 "The program is like no other..."